Simplicity vs Performance: How to transition between the background color and an image

 Those were the steps that I have done anyway.
 I have spent a few hours trying different approaches only to realize that 0 of them had any impact.
 Reading and trying answers from different sources on stack overflow did not make it either.

-1. background-image to background-imageworks in Chrome but does not work in Firefox.
-(Google is not following the standard).
+works in Chrome but does not work in Firefox.
+(Google is not following the standard).background-color

 codepen: